Are you looking to make some long-term investments but worried about the new Long Term Capital Gains Tax?

 With this information, you will be able to invest with confidence and get the most out of your money.
 So let’s understand this concept in depth!

-Before we get into the details of LTCG tax, it is imperative to understand the concept of a long-term capital asset.
+Before we get into the details of LTCG tax, the LTCG full form is Long Term Capital Gains Tax.
+It is imperative to understand the concept of a long-term capital asset.
 In a nutshell, generally, long-term capital assets are those held for more than 36 months, with certain exceptions.
 For example, an immovable property (such as a building, land, etc.) qualifies as a long-term capital asset if the holding period exceeds 24 months.

 Similarly, if you hold the equity shares of a listed company or units of equity mutual funds for more than 1 year, it is deemed as a long-term capital asset.
 Once you sell your long-term capital asset, the income generated from it will be subject to long-term capital gains tax or LTCG tax in the year in which the income is generated.